taikoxyz/taiko-mono/packages/protocol/docs/L2/V1TaikoL2.md

 Persist the latest L1 block height and hash to L2 for cross-layer bridging.
 This function will also check certain block-level global variables because they are not part of the Trie structure.

-Note: this transaction shall be the first transaction in everyL2 block.
+       Note that this transaction shall be the first transaction in every L2 block.

 #### Parameters